-Since buying on credit exposes brokers to sudden losses in case the securities decline in value, the Federal Reserve introduced a rule that limited borrowing to not more than 50% of the purchase price.
-The other 50% must be paid with cash to cushion brokers from sudden losses.
+Since buying on credit exposes brokers to significant losses in case the securities suddenly decline in value, the Federal Reserve introduced a rule that limited borrowing to not more than 50% of the purchase price.
+The other 50% must be paid with cash to cushion brokers from large losses.

 For example, If investor A plans to purchase 100 shares of Company ABC at $100 per share, bringing the purchase price to $10,000, the investor can borrow up to 50% of the purchase price – i.e., $5,000 – and pay the remaining balance with cash.